Thad Cochran: U.S. House of Representatives

-Cochran quickly became very popular in his district, even though almost none of its living residents had been represented by a Republican before.
-He was handily re-elected with 70.2% in 1974, a year in which anger over the Watergate scandal caused several Republicans to lose their seats.
-He was re-elected with an even larger 76% of the vote in 1976.
+In the 1974 elections, Cochran won in a landslide victory with 70.2 percent of the vote, winning every county besides black-majority Claiborne and Jefferson.
+He called his victory an endorsement of "my views on cutting down inflation and unnecessary spending."
+Cochran ran for reelection in the 1976 elections and was predicted to easily win.
+Cochran easily won reelection with 76% of the vote.

 U.S. Senate

 Elections

 In 1978, six-term Democratic Senator James Eastland decided to retire.
 Cochran ran for the seat and won the Republican primary, defeating state senator and former Jones County prosecutor Charles W. Pickering, 69%–31% percent.
-In the general election, he faced Democrat Maurice Dantin, a former district attorney who had triumphed in a four-way primary with the backing of Eastland, and Independent candidate Charles Evers, the Mayor of Fayette.
+In the general election, he faced Democrat Maurice Dantin, a former district attorney who had triumphed in a four-way primary with the backing of Eastland, and Independent candidate Charles Evers, the mayor of Fayette.
 Evers, the first African American to be elected mayor of a Mississippi town since Reconstruction, split the Democratic vote and Cochran won with a plurality, taking 45.3% to Dantin's 31.8% and Evers' 22.6%.
 This made Cochran the first Republican to win a statewide election in Mississippi in a century and thus became Mississippi's first new U.S. senator since John C. Stennis in 1947.
-Eastland resigned on December 26 to give Cochran a seniority advantage over other new incoming U.S. Senators.
+Eastland resigned on 27 December to give Cochran a seniority advantage over other new incoming U.S. senators.
 Governor Cliff Finch appointed Cochran to serve the remaining week of Eastland's term.

 Cochran faced an expected strong challenge for re-election from incumbent Democratic governor William Winter in 1984, but he was re-elected easily, 60.9 to 39.1 percent.
 He was likely helped by the presence of Ronald Reagan atop the ticket for president; Reagan carried Mississippi by an almost identical margin, 61.8 percent to Walter Mondale's 37.4 percent.

 He was completely unopposed in 1990 and took 71 percent of the vote in 1996; the Democratic nominee, retired factory worker Bootie Hunt, received 27.4 percent.
 No Democrat ran against Cochran in 2002; he faced only Reform Party candidate Shawn O'Hara, beating him by 84.6 to 15.4 percent.
 Cochran faced his strongest challenger in twenty-four years in 2008 when the Democrats nominated State Representative Erik R. Fleming.
 In a year that saw widespread Democratic gains, Cochran was still re-elected, 61.4–37.6 percent.